 (3) Webmaster Verification

 This setting is important for two reasons 1) Allowing search engines to gather data about the visitors coming to your site and 2) Providing insights on how to plan your content strategy and improve your site’s SEO.
-In order to do this, the search engines need to know that the website belongs to you through several methods of verification.
+To do this, the search engines need to know that the website belongs to you through several methods of verification.

 Repeat these steps with Bing Webmaster Tools too.